Frequently Asked Questions and Answers Regarding Schengen Visa Waiver

 For detailed information, please check Council regulation 562/2006 on the rules governing the movement of persons across borders: Schengen borders code

-If entry is refused on the basis of the lack of fulfillment of the entry conditions, the person should be issued a written decision stating the reasons for the refusal and has the right to appeal that decision.
+If entry is refused on the basis of the lack of fulfilment of the entry conditions, the person should be issued a written decision stating the reasons for the refusal and has the right to appeal that decision.
 These appeals shall be conducted in accordance with the national law of the Member States concerned and the relevant information should be given to the person.

 12. What documents do I need to show to the immigration officer at the port of entry?